Skip to main content

 1. Doctor’s visit

 A doctor will perform the required pretreatment tests and discuss what to expect on treatment day, including possible side effects.
-They will also measure liver function, platelet counts, and heart function.
+They will also ask you about any recent infections or vaccinations, and will perform a few tests to measure liver function, platelet counts, and heart function.
 These values will then be compared to results after treatment as part of ongoing follow-up and safety monitoring.

 2. Know what to expect